yoctoyotta1024/CLEO/docs/source/usage/extern.rst

 required.

 .. note::
-  The installation of YAC for CLEO is currently in development and may rquire some manual installation.
+  The installation of YAC for CLEO is currently in development and may require some manual installation.

 Kokkos
 ------
 All builds of CLEO require Kokkos in order to implement thread parallelism.
-You can read more about how we use Kokkos on :doc:`our page about Kokkos<intro/kokkos>`.
+You can read more about how we use Kokkos on :doc:`our page about Kokkos<../intro/kokkos>`.

 YAC
 ---